mikgur/Ethereum-censorability-monitor/README.md

 We proposed following metrics:

-### <b>1) Non-OFAC and OFAC Compliance Ratio Metrics</b>
+### <b>1) Non-OFAC Compliance and OFAC Compliance Ratio Metrics</b>

 For each validator we calculate:

-1. Non-OFAC Compliance Ratio: the percentage of non-OFAC compliant transactions that are included in blocks proposed by the validator.
+- The Non-OFAC Compliance Ratio is the percentage of transactions that are not compliant with OFAC regulations and are included in blocks proposed by a validator.
-2. OFAC Compliance Ratio: the percentage of OFAC compliant transactions that are included in blocks proposed by the validator.
+- The OFAC Compliance Ratio is the percentage of transactions that are compliant with OFAC regulations and are included in blocks proposed by a validator.

-These metrics help us understand the relative likelihood of a validator including non-OFAC compliant transactions versus OFAC compliant ones.
+These metrics help us understand how likely a validator is to include transactions that violate OFAC regulations compared to those that comply with them.

+_Example of metric calculation:_

+Let's say that for the period, there were a total of 100,000 compliant transactions and 1,000 non-compliant transactions on the Ethereum network.
+Our validator included 500 compliant transactions and 2 non-compliant transactions in their blocks.

+    Validator’s OFAC Compliance Ratio -  500 / 100,000 = 0.5%
+    Validator’s Non-OFAC Compliance Ratio -  2 / 1,000 = 0.2%

 ### <b>2) Censorship Resistance Index</b>

-The metric we calculate is the ratio of the share of non-OFAC compliant transactions included by a validator to the share of OFAC compliant transactions included by the same validator.
+The metric is the ratio of the share of non-OFAC compliant transactions included by a validator to the share of OFAC compliant transactions included by the same validator.
 This metric provides insight into whether a particular validator is more likely to include non-compliant transactions in blocks compared to compliant transactions.

 The possible values of this index range from zero to infinity.
-An index of one means that the validator includes non-compliant and compliant transactions at the same rate.
-An index greater than one means that the validator includes non-compliant transactions more often than compliant transactions.
-Conversely, an index less than one indicates that the validator includes non-compliant transactions less frequently than compliant transactions.
+An index of 1.0 means that the validator includes non-compliant and compliant transactions at the same rate.
+An index greater than 1.0 means that the validator includes non-compliant transactions more often than compliant transactions.
+Conversely, an index less than 1.0 indicates that the validator includes non-compliant transactions less frequently than compliant transactions.
 Overall, a low Censorship Resistance Index could be an indication of potential censorship by a validator.

-### <b>3) Lido Censorship Resistance Index and Other Validators Censorship Resistance Index.</b>
+### <b>3) Lido Censorship Resistance Index and Non-Lido validators Censorship Resistance Index</b>

-We calculate Censorship Resistance Index for all the Lido validators and compare it to all the other validators in total.
+Censorship Resistance Index is calculated for all Lido validators and compared to all Non-Lido validators in total.

+_Example of metric calculation:_

+    A = OFAC Compliance Ratio calculated for all Lido validators in total (as if they are one big validator) B = NON-OFAC Compliance Ratio calculated for all Lido validators in total (as if they are one big validator) Lido metric = B / A

+    C = OFAC Compliance Ratio calculated for all Non-Lido validators in total (as if they are one big validator) D = NON-OFAC Compliance Ratio calculated for all Non-Lido validators in total (as if they are one big validator) Non-Lido validators metric = D / C

 ### <b>4) Censorship Latency</b>

 The Censorship Latency metric measures the difference in average waiting time for transactions with similar features, except for their OFAC compliance status.
 We use a binary classifier with high accuracy to predict the number of blocks for which non-OFAC compliant transactions were not included due to censorship.
 This number is then multiplied by 12 to calculate the Censorship Latency metric.

-### <b>5) Lido-adjusted censorship latency</b>
+### <b>5) Censorship Latency if Lido was completely non-censoring</b>

-We also compute a modified version of the Censorship Latency metric by assuming that the Lido validators do not engage in censorship.
+We also compute a modified version of the Censorship Latency metric by assuming that the Lido validators were completely non-censoring.
 This adjusted metric helps to understand the impact of censorship by other validators on the overall network.

+_Example of metric calculation:_

+A transaction was twice censored by other validators and then once by Lido before being included in a block by another validator:

+- Block #1 - Censored by Non Lido validator
+- Block #2 - Censored by Non Lido validator
+- Block #3 - Censored by Lido validator
+- Block #4 - Included in a block by Non Lido validator

+For this case:

+    Censorship Latency will be calculated as 3 blocks (Block #1, #2, and #3) multiplied by 12 seconds = 36 seconds.
+    Lido-adjusted Censorship Latency will be calculated as 2 blocks (Block #1 and #2) multiplied by 12 seconds = 24 seconds.
+Here, we expect the Lido validator to include the transaction in Block #3.

 Please find details in our [notion page](https://accidental-eyelash-d3a.notion.site/Transaction-analysis-and-metrics-calculation-991b4e30fbc146469398860073547016)